KEEP LIFE FLOWING

 Kedrion operates in Germany through its subsidiary Kedrion Biopharma GmbH offering a portfolio of medicines and licensed products to treat Immunology and Intensive care and Transplantation patients.

-Kedrion was established in Italy in 2001, but the roots of the companies from which it was born stretch back several decades in the production of blood and plasma derived products.
-A primarily family-owned business, it places a high value not only on the welfare of those who benefit from its products but also on the people and communities where it operates.
+Kedrion was established in Italy in 2001, but the roots of the companies from which it was born stretch back several decades in the production of plasma-derived products.

 Kedrion around the world